Common Mistakes with English ADJECTIVES 👉🏼 -ed and -ing endings

 It was embarrassing.
 The experience was embarrassing.
 I felt embarrassed.

-OK I’ve made a worksheet for you so you can keep practicing these adjectives after this lesson finishes.
-You can download it for free right here, I want you to practice using these adjectives when you’re speaking, when you’re writing and when you’re listening to other people.
+OK I’ve made a worksheet for you so you can keep practising these adjectives after this lesson finishes.
+You can download it for free right here (this video features in the Grammar Challenge series) I want you to practise using these adjectives when you’re speaking, when you’re writing and when you’re listening to other people.
 Listen to how they’re used.

 I’m also going to send you the answers to the worksheet, so that you know what you got right, what you need to improve.
 I hope that you enjoyed this lesson and if you are a subscriber to the mmmEnglish channel it’s awesome to see you again.